-POP is available on Sky on channel number 614 and on Freesat on channel number 603.
+POP is available on Sky at channel number 614 and on Freesat at channel number 603.

 If you find your reception is poor it could be because of many things – atmospheric conditions, line of sight of your dish, faulty wiring, etc.